masroorejaz/react-simple-captcha/README.md

 ReactDOM.render(<CaptchaTest />, document.getElementById('root'));
 ```

+### Rate react-simple-captcha
+Kindly rate react-simple-captcha at the following [link](https://openbase.com/js/react-simple-captcha#rate "link").
+It will only take a few minutes.
+Thank you :)

 ### Browser support
 Works in every modern browser which has support for [canvas element](https://caniuse.com/canvas-text "canvas element").